LP360 Drone errs with, “An unexpected error occurred running POSPacBatch.exe” while submitting Post Process Trajectory

 - Primary GPS/GLONASS Observables Data -> GLONASS L2 SNR

-This error indicates a problem was encountered while trying to process the GNSS-Inertial solution.
+This unexpected error indicates a problem was encountered while trying to process the GNSS-Inertial solution.
 Review the following logs found in the “Area_\Cycle_YYMMDD_HHMMSS\POS\POSPac_YYMMDD_HHMMSS\YYMMDD_HHMMSS\CYYMMDD_HHMMSS\Mission 1” for more information.

 - Review the forward processing log for fatal errors and the possible sources.